cse110-sp25-group27/cse110-sp25-group27/admin/meetings/51525-retrospective-1.md

     - Read and understand documentation to the fullest extent
     - Understand how to use tools in respect to project's scope
 - Backend:
+    - Need more frequent checkins with frontend team to make sure everyone is on the same page
+    - Understanding and patience are paramount to success

 ## Action Items
 - [List of actionables or process changes the team agrees to try]